Dynatrace/ufo/README.md

 * [__ufo.ino__](ufo.ino) is the Arduino IDE main program: requires Arduino IDE 1.6.7+ plus additional modules. see ufo.ino source file for more details about requirements
 * [__nodejs testserver__](nodejs testserver) contains source files to simulate the ESP8266 webserver for testing purposes; requires nodejs server + static-server module
 * [__partlist__](partlist/readme.md#ufo-partlist)

+###Example use-case at Dynatrace Ruxit
+Cares about visualizing the actual continuous delivery pipeline, from developers commit to the build system, all the way to deployments into staging systems.
+The UFO visualizes two pipeline stages, and for each it uses different color/animation coding to represent state and severity.
 ![ufo banner](Pipeline-State-Lamp-01.png)